 Building Reactive User Interfaces

 One of the primary applications of reactive programming is user interface design, where we must create UI components that react asynchronously to changes in state.
 In this section, we will describe a few examples implemented using the core.async library and the Yolk library.
 This is meant to give us a comparison between channels and event streams, and how we can design solutions using both these concepts.
-Note that only the overall design and code for these examples will be described, and you should be able fill in the details on your own.
+Note that only the overall design and code for these examples will be described, and you should be able to fill in the details on your own.

 The following library dependencies are required for the upcoming examples.